ctsit/rdatil/README.md

 `standarize_metadata`: Standardizes variable names in the metadata file according to the [SpectrumHealthResearch](https://github.com/SpectrumHealthResearch/REDCapRITS/blob/master/R/R/REDCap_split.r) format.

 `get_latest_data_file_names`: Obtains the latest downloaded data and metadata data filenames (in terms of date) from the provided from_directory based on the given pattern, as well as the date provided in their filenames.

+`print_table`: Outputs a table with the percentage and count of the given factor input data.